johnyk87/nugettools/README.md

   -s|--source-feed-url                The URL of the source feed.
 Default: "https://api.nuget.org/v3/index.json".
   -t|--target-framework               The target framework.
 Default: "Any".
   -wt|--writer-type                   The type of writer to use to print the dependencies.
 Default: "Tree".
   -def|--dependency-exclusion-filter  The exclusion Regex filters to apply on the dependencies of each package.
-Packages matching the filter will not be listed as dependencies of other packages and won't not be expanded.
+Packages matching the filter will not be listed as dependencies of other packages and won't not be
+                                      expanded.
 Default: "".
   -eef|--expansion-exclusion-filter   The exclusion Regex filters to apply on the parent of a given dependency branch.
 Packages matching the filter may be listed but their dependencies will not be expanded.
                                       Default: "".
   -u|--username                       Username to use for authenticated feed.
   -p|--password                       Password to use for authenticated feed.
+  -pv|--package-version               Version of the target package to start with.
+Default: the latest version available.
-  -?|-h|--help                        Show help information
+  -?|-h|--help                        Show help information.
 ```

 ---